python/pyperformance/README.rst

 templates benchmark.
 Negative groups (e.g., `-b -default`) are not supported.
 Positive benchmarks are parsed before the negative benchmarks are subtracted.

-If --track_memory is passed, bench.py will continuously sample the benchmark's memory usage, then give you the maximum usage and a link to a Google Chart of the benchmark's memory usage over time.
+If --track_memory is passed, pybenchmarks will continuously sample the benchmark's memory usage, then give you the maximum usage and a link to a Google Chart of the benchmark's memory usage over time.
 This currently only works on Linux 2.6.16 and higher or Windows with PyWin32.
 Because --track_memory introduces